Skip to the content.

 Because of the need to have 2 partitions with the same size, the firmware is then limited to only 2MB in this case when the ESP has 4MB flash.
 2MB is left unused (the OTA process will switch to the updated partition once completed).

-A SafeBoot partition is a small bootable recovery partition allowing you to use ElegantOTA to flash the firmware.
+A SafeBoot partition is a small bootable recovery partition allowing you to flash the firmware.
 Consequently, the firmware can take all the remaining space on the flash.

 The SafeBoot partition is 655360 bytes only.